Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

 \begin{example} For a \emph{planar} tensor diagram, the arborization algorithm can only start if there is a four-cycle based at a boundary vertex.
 Since the web~$W$ in Figure \ref{fig:SCW} has no such 4-cycles, it is equal to its own arborization (the same is true for any Pl\"ucker coordinate).
 This web is indecomposable, but it is \emph{not} arborizable since it has an interior cycle.
 On the other hand, every Pl\"ucker coordinate is an example of an indecomposable arborizable web.

-The third web in \eqref{eq:expressproduct} is not indecomposable.
+The third web in Figure \ref{fig:expressproduct} is not indecomposable.
 By applying an arborization step to the $4$-cycle at the boundary, one sees that its arborized form is a union of two tripods.
-Thus, \eqref{eq:expressproduct}~expresses the familiar Pl\"ucker relation
+Thus, Figure \ref{fig:expressproduct}~expresses the three-term Pl\"ucker relation $\Delta_{124}\Delta_{135} = \Delta_{123}\Delta_{145}+\Delta_{134}\Delta_{125}$ in the language of tensor diagrams. \end{example}